About the Lessons

 GLOS supported the website development, teacher professional development and regional outreach efforts to promote the use of this resource.
 GLOS and supported a series of teacher professional development workshops, as well as other efforts to enhance and expand educational resources about the Great Lakes.

 EMU and NOAA-GLERL

 Eastern Michigan University (EMU) supported the development of Great Lakes data sets, working with the NOAA Environmental Research Laboratory and Michigan Sea Grant.
 Scientists at NOAA-GLERL, including Rochelle Sturtevant, Ph.D., Greg Lang, Ph.D., and Dave Schwab, Ph.D., assisted EMU students and Michigan Sea Grant in collecting, analyzing and displaying data.
 Michigan Sea Grant worked with EMU researchers and students to make the connection between the data sets and lessons.

-The Centers for Ocean Sciences Education Excellence (COSEE) Great Lakes, supported the development of lessons, activities and assessment tools.
-Elizabeth LaPorte (Michigan Sea Grant director of communications and education services) and Steve Stewart, (Michigan Sea Grants senior extension educator and former COSEE-Great Lakes project coordinator), managed the original lesson development, as well as educator workshops in each Great Lakes state.
+The Center for Great Lakes Literacy (CGLL) supported the development of lessons, activities and assessment tools.
+Elizabeth LaPorte (Michigan Sea Grant director of communications and education services) and Steve Stewart, (Michigan Sea Grants senior extension educator and CGLL project coordinator), managed the original lesson development, as well as educator workshops in each Great Lakes state.
 Education specialists Nikki Koehler developed the original lessons and activities.
 Other Sea Grant staff refined lesson and data set content.

 - Mary Bohling, Michigan Sea Grant extension educator, assisted in the development of a lesson about marshes.